nistha0070-commits/physiotherapy-ai-prompt-library/prompt-01-appointment-reminder.md

 Version 2 added the main appointment details and professional tone.

 The final version added privacy controls, instructions to avoid assumptions, clear handling of missing information, and a structured format suitable for clinic administration.

+## Audit Notes

+- Checked that the prompt only requests the minimum information needed for an appointment reminder.
+- Confirmed that unnecessary medical or clinical information is excluded.
+- Added a rule preventing the AI from inventing missing appointment details.
+- Added staff confirmation where essential information is incomplete.
+- Final output must be reviewed by clinic staff before being sent to the patient.
+- Main risks identified include incorrect date or time, missing details, privacy exposure, or invented information.
+- Human oversight remains necessary before communication is released.